dolphindb/api-java/README.md

 ```
 #### 7.4 Load table

-In the Java API, the table data is saved as a BasicTable object.
-Since the BasicTable is a columnar store, all the desultory needs to be read and used by retrieving the rows and retrieving the rows.
+In Java API, a table is saved as a BasicTable object.
+Since BasicTable is a columnar store, all the desultory needs to be read and used by retrieving the rows and retrieving the rows.

 In the example, the parameter BasicTable has 4 columns, which are `STRING, INT, TIMESTAMP, DOUBLE`, and the column names are `cstring, cint, ctimestamp, cdouble`.